robinrob/rsmithio/_posts/2015-07-01-console-writer-jquery-plugin.md

 <pre><code class="bash">bower install console-writer</code></pre>

 The heading above this paragraph displays the default method of usage which requires just adding the `console-writer` class to the element.
 Reload the page again to see the typewriter effect.
-The `readme` file included in the repo describes the options and how to set them.
+The `README` file included in the repo describes the options and how to set them.
 There is also a `demo.html` file which shows example usages.